bikkimahato/Follow-Along-Link-Highlighter-JavaScript/README.md

 # Follow-Along-Link-Highlighter-JavaScript
- Links will be followed by highlighter implmeneted by JavaScript.
+ Links will be followed by highlighter implemented by JavaScript.